3bHussein/Dahab-InforMatics/README.md

     2-Remove form navbar mobile version 2 social media icon 3-Create a Bundle Email for website

-    4.change About Page icon in File,Host
+    4.change About Page icon
-    5-Change About Page Header in File,Host
+    5-Change About Page Header
-    6-Fix Contact ,Join us addition character in the end in Host 7-Make a logo Reference To Home Page in Host
+    6-Fix Contact ,Join us addition character in the end in Host 7-Make a logo Reference To Home Page in ||(Header-page)  Host 8- add alt in photo for Logo ,our Technologies image in ||(Home-Page) Host 9-Finished Creating Email for Dahab Website
-    8- add alt in photo for Logo ,our Technologies image in Host 9-Finished Creating Email for Dahab Website
+    10-Add Social Media link in Mobile Header ,Footer

 # Next progress in website